Our Mobile Bay Watershed

-The outflow of these rivers winds through the Mobile-Tensaw Delta before reaching Mobile Bay.
-The expansive delta is comprised of old growth cypress and lush marshlands and is considered one of the most biologically diverse ecosystems in North America.
-The delta opens into the northern end of Mobile Bay in an area called Five Rivers, which consists of the Mobile, Spanish, Tensaw, Apalachee and Blakley rivers.
+A 40-mile-long braid of rivers and bayous spreads over cypress swamps, bottomland forests, marshes, and bogs to form the unrivaled Mobile Tensaw Delta.
+The expansive Delta is considered one of the most biologically diverse ecosystems in North America - “North America’s Amazon.”
+It opens into the northern end of Mobile Bay in an area called Five Rivers, which consists of the Mobile, Spanish, Tensaw, Apalachee, and Blakeley rivers.
+These rivers, carrying millions of gallons of water, conclude their long odyssey as they pour into Mobile Bay.
 The Bay is approximately 32 miles long and 23 miles across at its widest point.
 The average depth in Mobile Bay is only about 10 feet, which makes it one of the most shallow bays of its size.

-- The Mobile Bay Watershed covers two-thirds of Alabama -- Roughly 45,000 square miles.
+The Mobile Bay Watershed covers two-thirds of Alabama -- Roughly 45,000 square miles.

-- More than 250 rivers, bays, bayous, creeks, inlets and sloughs flow into the watershed.
+More than 250 rivers, bays, bayous, creeks, inlets and sloughs flow into the watershed.

-- On average, 33.5 trillion gallons pass through annually making it the fourth largest drainage basin in North America.
+On average, 33.5 trillion gallons pass through annually, making it the fourth largest drainage basin in North America.

 Major Habitat Types: Submerged aquatic vegetation (seagrass), reefs (artificial), barrier islands/sand bars, lagoon/shallow open water shell fish growing areas, beach/dune (bare & vegetated), sand/mud/salt flats, salt/brackish marsh, freshwater marsh (tidal & non-tidal), forested wetland, seasonal wetland, freshwater lakes/ponds, grass/open field, non-wetland forest, riparian/riverine (forested, tidal, & flood plain) abandoned, & agricultural.